javalc6/wikiparser-java/README.md

 The library has been developed to parse and render English Wiktionary, starting from the dump **enwiktionary-latest-pages-articles.xml.bz2** available in https://dumps.wikimedia.org/enwiktionary/latest/

+In addition to English, several other languages are supported, as described below in section ``Localization``.

 As an example of a wiktionary definition parsed by ``TemplateParser`` and rendered by ``WikiFormatter``, please look at [time](wiki.html) definition.

 # WikiSplitter